-I’m deep in the jungle-swathed peaks of south-west Uganda, a location that's home to even more than 400 mountain gorillas–.
-A dozen of which are sat just a few meters away, staring at us as we looking at them.
+I’m deep in the jungle-swathed peaks of south-west Uganda, a location that is home to even more than 400 mountain gorillas– a dozen of which are sat just a few meters away, staring at us as we looking at them.

 The junior members of the Rushegura family lighten the state of mind, somersaulting from the treetops and landing on the ground with heavy thuds.
 Mwirima, the silverback, the burly patriarch of the group, views with an expression shared by exasperated parents the world over.
 He crunches on thick sticks of bamboo and grunts loudly.

 Monitoring wild mountain gorillas is rather the adrenalin rush.
 Every year, thousands of tourists come down on this small corner of central Africa in the hope of seeing these famous and critically threatened animals in their natural habitat.
 Of the approximated 880 that continue to be in the wild, half are found in Uganda’s Bwindi Impenetrable National Park, with the rest living in neighboring Democratic Republic of Congo and Rwanda.

 But unlike other African wildlife– most generally seen from the comfortable boundaries of a jeep– hanging out with these primates in their domain is a trip that needs to not be become part of too gently.

 Continuously on the move trying to find fresh grazing, locating them requires strenuous trekking with damp jungle and, sometimes, along high mountain ridges to altitudes of 2,000 meters.
 Bulletproof by name, impenetrable by nature: hiking in Bwindi is a challenge.